 Kevin - Kevin was named after Dr. Kevin Wright, the veterinarian that preformed his venomoid surgery.
 He has been with Sublime since 2009 and is estimated to be 9 years old.
 Kevin is typically the one teaching dogs about sound because he loves to rattle.

 June Bug (RIP) - June Bug was collected in 2004 and spent 13 years with Sublime teaching thousands of dogs to avoid snakes.
 She was the only female rattlesnake in our program.
 Did you know rattlesnakes don’t lay eggs and that they give birth to live young?
 June Bug was a favorite among many of our clients.
 We lost her to cancer in 2016.
-We were overwhelmed after her passing with letters and emails from people who's lives she touched.
+We were overwhelmed after her passing with letters and emails from people whose lives she touched.